West Smethwick Park: Memorials

 The park features a memorial, in brick and terracotta, with a bronze bust, to Sir James Timmins Chance, a partner in the nearby glass-making firm, Chance Brothers.
+The bust is a replacement; the original was removed by thieves sawing through the retaining fixings in April 1987.
 Chance purchased the land for the park.
 Beneath the bust is a plaque reading:

-A stone drinking fountain commemorates John Chance, chairman of Chance Brothers, who died in November 1900.
+A stone drinking fountain, installed in June 1905, commemorates John Chance, chairman of Chance Brothers, who died in November 1900.
 There is also a memorial to Flight Sergeants Cox and Preston, who crashed nearby on 31 July 1944, during World War II.
+A garden of remembrance was opened in April 1948 by the Mayor, Councillor A Bradford in memory of local people who lost their lives in World War II.